-Those customer relationships turn browsers into buyers, and buyers into repeat customers.
-You know that, right?
+That's what raises your UPT - customer relationships that turn browsers into buyers, and buyers into repeat shoppers.

 I hope that’s not you…

 Your sales force is the first point of contact a customer will have with your business.